**This blog has been updated as of 5/18/19**

 While Enbridge continues to push the project forward, other actors are supporting the pipeline behind the scenes: big banks.

 Enbridge has billions of dollars in loans provided by dozens of big banks that it can use for its “general corporate purposes.”
 These credit facilities, as they’re called, are like giant credit cards for Enbridge to use as it pleases.
-And as new research shows, the credit facilities both provide Enbridge with crucial liquidity, or access to cash, including for the funds which regulators require pipeline companies to have on hand in the event of an oil spill.
+And as research shows, the credit facilities provide Enbridge with crucial liquidity, or access to cash, including for the funds which regulators require pipeline companies to have on hand in the event of an oil spill.

 Enbridge has not sought project-specific financing for the Line 3 pipeline; its banks are facilitating other ways to access the money needed to build the project.
 It’s raised funds by selling off unwanted parts of its business — including some of its renewable energy assets.
 Enbridge is also selling shares and bonds, which big banks buy from the company and then resell to investors.